How to Find, Fill Out and Submit Federal Loan Applications

 - Apply for forbearance packages and remove their obligation to pay for a specific amount of time

 - Affix their payments to their income levels, so they won’t be asked to pay more than they can afford

 - Apply for programs in which graduates work in specific industries or specific locations and have a portion of their balances forgiven as a result

 - Apply for programs in which the balance of the loan is forgiven after a specific period

 Students with federal loans who are disabled and unable to work might also be able to discharge their balances, and students who die before repaying the balance of a student loan won’t leave their families responsible for those debts.
-Some private loans also offer these protections, of course, but an expert quoted in a piece by USA Today suggests that this is rather rare in the private marketplace.
+Some private loans also offer these protections, but this is rare in the private marketplace.

 In addition to these protections, federal loans also tend to come with competitive interest rates that are fixed throughout the life of the loan.
 This is somewhat extraordinary, as students who apply for these loans tend to be considered risky borrowers by private banks, and they’re often penalized with high interest rates and unfavorable loan terms.
 Federal loans are designed to help any student go to school, so they don’t have the same sorts of penalties attached.

 But there are limits to the benefits a student can obtain through federal loans.
 For example, the U.S. Department of Education places caps on the amount of money a student can borrow.
 In the 2011-2012 academic year, 68 percent of all borrowers at the undergraduate level hit that borrowing level, according to analysis done by The Wall Street Journal.
 Some students are forced to augment their federal loans with private options, simply because they have borrowed too much.